 If it’s peace and quiet you are after, you can do much worse than exploring the many seemingly endless lakes and streams in Norway with a fishing rod in hand.
 In many cases, you will have the place all to yourself.

-Traces of olympic glory, a rich culinary heritage and miles and miles of ski trails.
-The roots go deep in Gjøvik, Hadelanand and Ringerike.
+Traces of olympic glory, a rich culinary heritage, and kilometres upon kilometres of cross-country skiing tracks.
+The roots go deep in the Gjøvik region.

 Numerous lakes, pristine waters, vast wilderness area and cosy accommodation.
 Gjøvik is a winter paradise for ice fishing enthusiasts.